-Very important: the air button must be used alone, and if it is played with any other accordion sound it can not be heard.
-It will also not be heard within an ensemble.
+Very important: the air button must be used alone, and if it is played with any other accordion sound it cannot be heard.
+It will also not be heard within an ensemble (please be aware!).
+It might work in specific conditions if paired with very high pitched notes (also on the R.H. of the accordion itself).